Fun is not frivolous

 Fun is critical.
 Fun is vital.
 Fun is a human need.
-Kids know how to have fun, until we stick them on an i-pad.
+Kids know how to have fun, until we demand they sit still and shut up.
 Humans are born creatively inclined.
 We explore, try new things, make up games, delight in nature, and all without being taught how to do it.
 We do it because it's fun.
-Industries have spent and profited untold amounts of money creating fun around addictions.
-Gambling, alcohol, cannabis... sounds fun right?
-From casinos to night clubs, from music festivals to backyard bbq's, so much "adult" fun is infused with substance use.
+From casinos to night clubs, from music festivals to backyard bbq's, so much adult fun is infused with substance use.
 But what happens when the fun turns on you?
-What does fun look like then?
+For people in recovery, or sober curious, what can fun look like?

-I have worked in recovery coaching for almost 9 years.
-One of the first things I ask people I work with is what they do for fun.
-People realize universally to their horror that they don't know fun without their substance of choice, and even then they haven't had fun while using for a long long time.
-They are depressed, anxious, lethargic, impulsive, not feeling a lot of fun in their lives.
+I been a recovery coach for more than 10 years.
+One of the first things I ask folks is what they do for fun.
+People realize, universally to their horror, that they don't know fun without their substance of choice.
+Often, even then, they haven't had fun with that substance for a long long time.
+They are depressed, anxious, lethargic, impulsive... not feeling a lot of fun in their lives.
 After a long pause, many reflect that they can't remember the last time they had a good belly laugh.
 The anxiety of changing their substance use behavior apexes in moments of free time or fun time (ie: the weekend).
 What do people do who don't drink or smoke?
 Is a life of recovery a sad boring slog towards endless responsibility?

 Fun is not frivolous.
 Fun creates connection and opportunities for presence.
 Intuitively we know this.
 This is not a moral declaration about substances or how you create fun in your life.
 Perhaps an evening out at the casino or the bar is perfect for you.
 But for those with dependency issues, fun will take some more time and effort.
+The brain's reward system is dulled due to the over-activity during active substance use.
 The brain needs to rewire and heal when we set down our addictions.
-The brain's reward system is dulled due to the over-activity during active substance use.
 That said, creating fun that doesn't revolve around addictive behavior or substances is exciting!